facebook/react-native/docs/RunningOnDeviceIOS.md

 next: running-on-simulator-ios
 ---

-Running an iOS app on a device requires an [Apple Developer account](https://developer.apple.com/) and provisioning your iPhone.
+Running an iOS app on a device requires only an Apple ID and a Mac.
 This guide covers only React Native specific topics.

 ## Accessing the development server from device